Belvedere (comic strip)

-Belvedere is a single panel comic strip created by George Webster Crenshaw which ran from June 18, 1962 to 1995.
+Belvedere was a single panel comic strip created by George Webster Crenshaw which ran from June 18, 1962 to 1995.
 The star of the strip is a white dog with black spots.
 As of at least 2009, reprints of the strip were distributed by Johansen International Features.

 Characters and story

 Belvedere is one of three pets who belong to a married couple, Orville and Emma.
 The others are Jezebel, a cat, and Chi-Chi, a talking bird.
 Belvedere never talks, but he is very intelligent and somehow makes his thoughts and desires known.
 He is spoiled and causes many problems for his family, the dogcatcher, and the butcher.
 Belvedere also makes trouble for the local museum (which displays dinosaur bones), and the veterinarian.

 Al Wiseman, who co-wrote the Dennis the Menace comic book based on the daily comic strip (on which Crenshaw worked at one time), also contributed to the Belvedere strip.